Ophthalmic Partners treats Fuchs’ Dystrophy for patients in Philadelphia, Pennsylvania and the surrounding communities.

 - Colored halos around lights

 Treatment for Fuchs’ dystrophy begins with hypertonic saline drops to help remove excess fluid from the cornea.
 If the drops no longer provide relief, surgery in the form of a Descemet’s stripping endothelial keratoplasty (DSEK) can be performed to replace the damaged endothelium.
 More rarely, a full thickness corneal transplant has to be performed to restore good vision.
-Fuchs’ dystrophy will worsen over time, so it is important for residents of Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities to seek early diagnosis and treatment from Ophthalmic Partners.
+Fuchs’ dystrophy will worsen over time, so it is important to seek early diagnosis and treatment.